datarefinery/API-PMH/Discussion.md

 Terminology can be important.
 It communicates intent even when used on URI's.
 Using permanent URI ids in the form of `http://<host-domain>/<entity>/<id>` implies to me that `<entity>` is already a 'set'.
 'Sets' as implemented in OAI-PMH, and when they are used in the context of open data URIs then, are more precisely a 'subset'.

 It flows then that when you address an `<entity>` you are already talking about the overall 'set' (all the records for that entity), therefore any 'collections' or 'sets' defined under/below this top level 'set' must logically be a subset of the larger set.

+'Pedants of the world unite..' :-)

 ## Implementing subsets
 Observationally it should be quite simple using the current crop of 'noSQL databases' to implement subsets because `<entity>/<subset>` maps quite neatly into their own data structures: